Particular/docs.particular.net/nservicebus/outbox/index.md

 When converting a system from using the DTC to the Outbox, care must be taken to ensure the system does not process duplicate messages incorrectly.

 Because the Outbox feature uses an "at least once" consistency guarantee at the transport level, endpoints that enable the Outbox will occasionally send duplicate messages.
-These duplicate messages will be properly handled by deduplication by other Outbox-enabled endpoints, but would be processed in duplicate by endpoints still using the DTC.
+These duplicate messages will be properly handled by deduplication in other Outbox-enabled endpoints, but would be processed in duplicate by endpoints still using the DTC.

 In order to gradually convert an entire system from use of DTC to Outbox: